ebi-pf-team/interproscan-docs/docs/HowToRun.rst

 The latest analysis versions can be obtained by running the InterProScan script without any options specified.

-InterProScan 5 test run
+InterProScan  test run
 ~~~~~~~~~~~~~~~~~~~~~~~

-This distribution of InterProScan 5 provides a set of protein test
+This distribution of InterProScan provides a set of protein test
-sequences, which you can use to check how InterProScan 5 behaves on your
+sequences, which you can use to check how InterProScan  behaves on your
 system.
-First, if you have not yet run the initilisation script run the following command:
+First, if you have not yet run the initialisation script run the following command:
 ::
     python3 initial_setup.py